Wander Franco Player Props: Rays vs. Dodgers

 Wander Franco At The Plate

-- Franco has had at least one RBI in 37.3% of his games this season (19 of 51), with two or more RBI six times (11.8%).
-He has also accounted for three or more of his team's runs in two contests.
+- Franco has had an RBI in 20 games this year (38.5%), including six multi-RBI outings (11.5%).
+He has also driven in three or more of his team's runs in two contests.

-- In 24 of 51 games this year, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.